 reserved – Set aside for future use by a Standard.

+Remote Public Key – A set of data that is associated with a Private/Public Key pair that is located on a Cryptographic Token other than the one where the Remote Public Key is stored and is a concatenation of the Base64-encoded Token Identifier value and the Base64-encoded Public Key value.

 Scheduler – A studio-side function that allocates physical capacity to data Streams based on instructions from the System Manager combined with the capabilities of the specific system.

 Security Data – A collection of data sent from a Cryptographic Token installed on a Signing Entity to Cryptographic Token(s) installed on Authenticating Entity(ies) or other Signing Entity(ies) to securely deliver Keys to be used in the Authentication of data and metadata carried in all of the other Tunneled Packet Streams within a CTP Stream or to securely deliver Keys between Signing Entity(ies) through TCP/IP connections between those Signing Entities.